 Take note though that you will not be able to access the Site Domain platform if you are located in these countries.
 You need to register elsewhere like GoDaddy (one of the cheapest).
 The downside is that you have to pay for a different recurring price to protect your personal details.

 As you build your brand, you need to show not only the search engines but especially to your readers that your site is safe.
 This can easily be done by making the “padlock” beside your domain name visible.

 This padlock is technically called an SSL Certificate.
 If you don’t have it, and your reader is browsing from Google Chrome, your website will be marked as “not secure.”

-SSL certificate is free for up to 25 websites when you are a Premium member of Wealthy Affiliate.
+SSL certificate is free when you get your domain from Wealthy Affiliate.
 It is another recurring cost should you decide to purchase a domain name from outside.

 Creating a domain name for a website should involve the following:

-Unlike choosing a niche which should be specific, your domain name can be generic.
+Unlike choosing a niche that should be specific, your domain name can be generic.